git-ashwinpandey/US-Visa-Rescheduler/README.md

 or install it using the options in the GUI
 ```

-Modify 'AVAILABLE_DATE_REQUEST_SUFFIX' based on the location.

-89: Calgary
-90: Halifax
-91: Montreal
-92: Ottawa
-93: Quebec City
-94: Toronto
-95: Vancouver

-= '/days/94.json?appointments[expedite]=false'  # Toronto

-### How to run the script
+### How to use the script

 ```sh
 python gui.py
 ```

-or download the executable https://github.com/git-ashwinpandey/US-Visa-Rescheduler/releases
+or download the latest release https://github.com/git-ashwinpandey/US-Visa-Rescheduler/releases

+See the script in action using Test Mode.
+Test mode stops before confirming appointment selection.
-See the script in action.
-Once you're satisfied with its functionality, set `TEST_MODE` to `False` in `settings.py`.
-For a headless operation, you can also set `SHOW_GUI` to `False` and allow the script to run unattended.
+Once you're satisfied with its functionality, disable Test Mode.
+For a headless operation, you can enable headless mode and allow the script to run unattended.

 ## Caution

 It may not always be feasible to reschedule an appointment multiple times.
-Therefore, it's crucial to use `TEST_MODE = True` for testing purposes and ensure the `LATEST_ACCEPTABLE_DATE` is genuinely acceptable to you.
+Use Testing mode to test the script before actually rescheduling your date.

 ## Disclaimer